Easter Island: Rapa Nui settlement

 According to oral tradition, the first settlement was at Anakena.
 Researchers have noted that the Caleta Anakena landing point provides the island's best shelter from prevailing swells as well as a sandy beach for canoe landings and launchings, so it is a likely early place of settlement.
 However, radiocarbon dating concludes that other sites preceded Anakena by many years, especially the Tahai by several centuries.

 The island was populated by Polynesians who most likely navigated in canoes or catamarans from the Gambier Islands (Mangareva, 2600 km away) or the Marquesas Islands, 3200 km away.
 According to some theories, such as the Polynesian Diaspora Theory, there is a possibility that early Polynesian settlers arrived from South America due to their remarkable sea-navigation abilities.
 Theorists have supported this through the agricultural evidence of the sweet potato.
 The sweet potato was a favoured crop in Polynesian society for generations but it originated in South America, suggesting interaction between these two geographic areas.
 Recent research has suggested that sweet potatoes may have spread to Polynesia by long-distance dispersal long before the Polynesians arrived.
-However, other researchers pointed out methodological flaws in this study and point to lingusitic evidence of contact between Pacific and South American peoples.
+However, other researchers pointed out methodological flaws in this study and point to linguistic evidence of contact between Pacific and South American peoples.
 Specifically the strong similarities between the words for sweet potato from Polynesian languages Rapa Nui kumara, Hawaiian ʻuala and Māori kūmara with South American Quechua and Aymara cumar, k'umar or k'umara.
 In support of contact between human populations, recent human genetic evidence shows contact and interbreeding between Pacific and Native American populations occurred 800 years ago, predating human settlement of Easter Island.

 When James Cook visited the island, one of his crew members, a Polynesian from Bora Bora, Hitihiti, was able to communicate with the Rapa Nui.
 It has been noted that the early jumping-off points for the early Polynesian colonization of Easter Island are more likely to have been from Mangareva, Pitcairn and Henderson, which lie about halfway between the Marquesas and Easter.
 It has been observed that there is great similarity with the Rapa Nui language and Early Mangarevan, similarities between a statue found in Pitcairn and some statues found in Easter Island, the resemblance of tool styles in Easter Island to those in Mangareva and Pitcairn, and correspondences of skulls found in Easter Island to two skulls found in Henderson, all suggesting Henderson and Pitcairn Islands to have been early stepping stones from Mangareva to Easter Island.
 In 1999, a voyage with reconstructed Polynesian boats was able to reach Easter Island from Mangareva after a seventeen-and-a-half-day voyage.